Notice

 Unsalted popcorn (try adding pepper or Mrs. Dash®)

-Unsalted crackers
+Unsalted or low sodium crackers

 Unsalted tortilla chips